ulbrichdennis/ulbrichdennis.github.io/_pages/about.md

 Temporarily, I worked at Jacobs University Bremen as a lecturer in mathematics.

-Last but not least, I had a job in industry before returning to academia.
+I also worked in industry before returning to the academic world.

 <h2>Email</h2>
 <img src='https://MailPNG.de?string=dennis.ulbrich(X)uni-muenster.de&size=10'>